codebyesther/methylation-pipeline/README.md

 ## 🔧 What It Does

-## 🧬 Locus-Level (CpG Island / Gene) Analysis

-This workflow focuses on specific genomic loci such as CpG islands or genes.

 ### Step 1: Filter Methylation Files by Patient ID
 - Applies to all methylation Excel files and a patient ID list.
 - Filters for samples of interest before any region-level analysis.

+### Step 2 (Optional): Merge Filtered Files from Multiple EMseq Runs
+- Required only if you have `.xlsx` outputs from multiple different EMseq batches.
+- Produces one merged file for unified analysis.

+## 🧬 Locus-Level (CpG Island / Gene) Analysis

+This workflow focuses on specific genomic loci such as CpG islands or genes.

 ### Step 3 (Coming Soon): Visualize Methylation by Region
 - Generate plots per CpG island, gene, or genomic region.